Mithra1995/aws-disaster-recovery-terraform/README.md

 | A (Alias)   | us-east-1  | PRIMARY   | ✅ Enabled     |
 | A (Alias)   | us-west-2  | SECONDARY | ✅ Enabled     |

+If the primary ALB fails, Route 53 automatically routes traffic to the secondary region.

 Security Best Practices